coilhq/mucoa/SOLUTION_DESIGN.md

 #### 4.2.2.
 Safety, Integrity and Availability
 Fault tolerance, high availability, and self-healing are at the core of TigerBeetle.
 These are enabled by:
 * Using hash-chained cryptographic checksums to **detect and repair** disk corruption and misdirected disk writes.
 * **TODO - need to reword so that it's clear what the value & impact is ->** Using **direct disk I/O** to side step cache coherency bugs in the kernel page cache after an EIO fsync error.
+This reduces a lot of internal system transfer and process time.
 * The distributed architecture that exceeds single-disk write durability, and mitigates the risk of single-server failure.
 * Providing strict serializability through a replicated state machine for consistent transaction ordering across replicas.
 * Low-latency automated leader election to mitigate the risk of data integrity issues across replicas.